CodeCarLeb/codecarleb.github.io/_posts/2017-07-05-CodeCar-beta-test.md

 CodeCar is an application developped by me [Daniel Awde](https://www.facebook.com/daniel.aoude) and Pascale Nasr, where it gamify learning experience for kids and teach them logic thinking at small age.

-We as computer and communication engineering students face at the beginning many if difficulties in learning coding. since we are coping with this type of knowledge for the first time our mission today is to solve this problem from its roots. and the idea came to create an app that teaches this kind of logic to children moreover, a complementary product is a car that can be controlled by the user
+We as computer and communication engineering students face at the many difficulties in learning new programming languages. since we are coping with this type of knowledge for the first time our mission today is to solve this problem from its roots. and the idea came to create an app that teaches this kind of logic to children moreover, a complementary product is a car that can be controlled by the user

 ![CodeCar Intro](/images/introduction/1.png "CodeCar Intro"){: .img-responsive .thumbnail  .max-image-height}